marcuskeenan/logs_analysis_project/README.md

  public | authors  | table | vagrant
  public | log      | table | vagrant
  ```
 After initializing the database with the sample data (see Prerequisites below) and creating a few custom views, you will be able to run the python code.
 The code will run a few queries to create a report that will print to the console and create a new plain text file in you directory.
 This example uses a preconfigured Linux VM running on VirtualBox with Vagrant.
+There are there questions answered by the code:
+1. What are the most popular three articles of all time?
+2. Who are the most popular article authors of all time?
+3. On which days did more than 1% of requests lead to errors?

 ## Getting Started